Segflow/blog/content/post/acebear-ctf-secure_login.md

 $
 ```

 Great!
-Now the program prints a `Generated password` and then a `Password incorrect!` message, hummm.
+Now the program prints a `Generated password` and then a `Password incorrect!` message, hmmm.
 Going back to Binary Ninja, we see this blocks:

 {{< figure src="/img/acebear-ctf-2018/safe_login-binja-generate-password.png" width="100%" >}}
 <br/>